matplotlib/matplotlib/doc/devel/development_setup.rst

         pip install -r requirements/dev/dev-requirements.txt

+      Remember to activate the environment whenever you start working on Matplotlib!

    .. tab-item:: conda environment

       Create a new `conda`_ environment and install the Python dependencies with ::